Frequently Asked Questions

 Q Can autism be cured ?

-A No — autism is a life long condition.
-But there are a range of methods of enabling and assisting learning and development.
-If you are contemplating alternative medicine please click on the link: A Cautionary Tale.
-For more information see Treatments & Therapies
+Autism is a life long condition – it cannot be cured.
+There are a range of methods, though, of enabling and assisting learning and development.
+If you are contemplating alternative medicine please click icon and have a look at under the heading Can autism be cured?

 Q Is autism caused by the M.M.R.
 Vaccine ?